RyanGao67/ComputerScience/laserfiche_interview.md

 ### Was pretty much on why Laserfiche and other behavorial questions.

 ### 3. What is virtual distructor
+* Deleting a derived class object using a pointer to a base class that has a non-virtual destructor results in undefined behavior.
+To correct this situation, the base class should be defined with a virtual destructor.
+* Making base class destructor virtual guarantees that the object of derived class is destructed properly, i.e., both base class and derived class destructors are called.
+* As a guideline, any time you have a virtual function in a class, you should immediately add a virtual destructor (even if it does nothing).
+This way, you ensure against any surprises later.
 ### Polymorphism
 * Polymorphism is the ability of an object to take on many forms.
 The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.